PARAM-3PL

 OUTPUT FORMAT

-The default output format is .CSV - comma separated values.
+The default output format is .CSV - comma separated values – ready to be loaded into EXCEL or your preferred statistic package.
 If you change the extension to .TXT, the format is slightly more conducive to printing.

 LIMITS